How to Sign Up for AP Exam Self Study: Quick Guide for DIY Learners

 • Small-group testing

-It can take up to seven weeks to approve requests.
+Make sure to kick off this process early—it can take up to seven weeks to get requests approved.

-If you already have an IEP or 504 plan, you might automatically qualify.
+If you already have an IEP or a 504 plan, you might automatically qualify for some accommodations.

 Frequently Asked Questions